Daughter of the Lioness: Trickster's Queen

 Trickster's Queen takes place in the spring after the events of Trickster's Choice.
 The Balitang family returns to Rajmuat, where Duke Mequen's aunt, Lady Nuritin, awaits their return.
 Lord Elsren is now heir to the throne, and the outer isles are beginning to revolt.
 Aly has trained a group of spies—her "pack"—who report to her, calling her "Duani", or "boss lady".
-She also faces relationship troubles with Nawat, who is struggling to find his place in the world of men, and puzzled over why she won't mate with him.
+She also faces relationship troubles with Nawat, who is struggling to find his place in the world of men and puzzled over why she won't mate with him.
 He is soon sent away by the leaders of the rebellion to fight on the outer isles.

 In the city, Aly faces many new challenges.
 The spymaster of the Copper isles is a man called Topabaw, a cruel man who has become lazy as his reputation has grown.
 Aly soon destroys Topabaw's relationship with the regents through psychological warfare, and he is executed, to be replaced with a far more inexperienced man, Sevmire Ambau.
 She also faces opposition from Taybur Sibigat, captain of King Dunevon's personal guards, who is the first to realize that she is a spy.
 Luckily, Taybur cares only about the King—he is not interested in politics, so long as Dunevon is safe.
-Dove, Sarai's younger sister, discovers the raka conspiracy and is allowed to join it, but Sarai remains unaware of it, save for the way the raka watch her wherever she goes.
-Finally, Aunt Nuritin is the head of a luarin conspiracy, which also plots to overthrow the current rulers, but has not yet made a move towards this goal.
+Dove, Sarai's younger sister, discovers the Raka conspiracy and is allowed to join it, but Sarai remains unaware of it, save for the way the Raka watch her wherever she goes.
+Finally, Aunt Nuritin is the head of a Luarin conspiracy, which also plots to overthrow the current rulers, but has not yet made a move towards this goal.
 Aly also receives help; Daine, her adoptive aunt, gifts her with a collection of creatures called darkings through Tkaa the Basilisk, that agree to spy for the rebellion.

-The rebellion's first major act is when a powerful member of the luarin conspiracy, Duke Nomru, is arrested and sent to Kanodang prison.
-Aly's pack successfully release all of Kanodang's political prisoners and get them to safety on the outer isles, where several rebellions are now in place.
-The rebellion continues to spread discord, while gathering popularity, and eventually begins to attract the attention of the regents.
+The rebellion's first major act is when a powerful member of the Luarin conspiracy, Duke Nomru, is arrested and sent to Kanodang prison.
+Aly's pack successfully releases all of Kanodang's political prisoners and get them to safety on the outer isles, where several rebellions are now in place.
+The rebellion continues to spread discord, while gathering popularity and eventually begins to attract the attention of the regents.
 Noticing Sarai's popularity, they offer her a marriage to Dunevon in an attempt to control her.
 However, buried in spy reports and plots, Aly fails to notice Sarai's infatuation with Zaimid Hetnim, a young Carthaki healer, until it is too late.
-The couple incapacitate their servants and elope to Carthak, leaving the rebellion stunned.
+The couple incapacitates their servants and elope to Carthak, leaving the rebellion stunned.